Phil-L-101/Figma2Unreal/README.md

-*Reimporting overrides assets and brings up dialogue boxes for each overrides *Doesn't seem to release access to some widgets so deleting/editing widgets immedietly after running can cause issues *Requires restart to update widgets in their parents (think this is an Unreal bug) *Doesn't use instancing for components (just creates a whole new version for each instance) *Doesn't support gradient fills
+*Reimporting overrides assets and brings up dialogue boxes for each overrides *Doesn't seem to release access to some widgets so deleting/editing widgets immedietly after running can cause issues *Requires restart to update widgets in their parents (think this is an Unreal bug) *Doesn't support gradient fills
 *Doesn't support outlines
 *Doesn't support advanced layouts